By Archbishop William E. Lori

 All of us who are part of the mission of Catholic education are called to allow the truth and love of Christ to be such a part of our lives that we are able to influence the young people we serve.
 We are able to open students’ hearts to Christ so that the content of the faith they are learning in the classroom will help shape not only their minds and hearts but their very character.

-Needless to say I am most grateful for these young people for their heartfelt reflections of the importance of Catholic education in their lives.
-With wisdom beyond their years, they are pointing out life-long, priceless benefits of Catholic education.
-Our schools enjoy the freedom to incorporate the light of Christ’s truth and the warmth of His love not only in academics but in the very culture of school itself.
+Needless to say, I am most grateful to these young people for their heartfelt reflections of the importance of Catholic education in their lives.
+With wisdom beyond their years, they are pointing out lifelong, priceless benefits of Catholic education.
+Our schools enjoy the freedom to incorporate the light of Christ’s truth and the warmth of his love not only in academics, but in the very culture of school itself.
 This means that religion is not an “add-on” – an extra subject that students take in an otherwise secular ambiance.
 Rather, it means that our schools are positioned to help young people to know Christ whose love unlocks their talents, helps them grow in virtue, and enables them to look not only to their own needs but also the needs of others.

 For now, let’s remember in prayer our students and their teachers as school begins anew.
 May this academic year be a great blessing for our deserving young people and their families.